reflen/kakuen/README.md

 ## Features

-  * monitoring change in mock files.
+  * actively monitoring change in mock files.
   * support both json and xml
   * support scheme (for json only)
   * support random typed data generator (for json only)